TrueBlocks/trueblocks-core/docs/content/blog/2016/004-Downloading-the-DAO.md

 #### Now What?

-Given this data, the first thing I wanted to do was to separate out the ‘Token Creation’ transactions from the transactions that have occured since the creation period.
+Given this data, the first thing I wanted to do was to separate out the ‘Token Creation’ transactions from the transactions that have occurred since the creation period.

 The Mist browser tells me that the token creation period ended at timeStamp = 146442600.